kqr/kqr.github.com/_posts/2012-11-23-part-7-numbers-and-strings.md

 Interaction with this program might look something like the following.

-    Please enter the current hour.
+<pre>Please enter the current hour.
 16
-    You'll be getting off of work soon!
+You'll be getting off of work soon!</pre>

 In this case, `read` works because Haskell sees that the patterns you are trying to match against are numbers, so it assumes you want to convert `hour` to a number.